querkmachine/beeps.website/src/every-element/data/wbr.md

 Represents an opportunity to insert a line break, if one is required to avoid the text overflowing the element.

-Useful for long, compound words that might be displayed in a constrained space, allowing you to define word boundaries where it's least disruptive to break the word.
+Useful for long, compound words that might be displayed in a constrained space, allowing you to define word boundaries where it's least disruptive for the reader.

 <!-- prettier-ignore-start -->
 ```html